 “We’ve been using newer automation test tools to test the old software using image recognition.
 It looks for images and status changes and interacts with the POS like a human tester, but checks the output a lot faster, and of course on a larger scale”, says Thomas.

-API Management Layers Enabling New Experiences
+API Management Layers Enabling New Customer Experiences

 Something point of sale has in common with many other sectors is the increasing popularity of using API platforms such as Mulesoft to allow new, more interactive systems to extract information and value from older systems.